ogaojohn/GTAG/README.md

 Event Log 	Login 	WiFi Manager
 Thanks

-L3MON Builds off and utilizes several open-source software, Without these, L3MON Wouldn't be what it is!
+L3MON(GTAG) Builds off and utilizes several open-source software, Without these, L3MON Wouldn't be what it is!

-    Inspiration for the project and the basic building blocks for the Android App are based on AhMyth express
+Inspiration for the project and the basic building blocks for the Android App are based on AhMyth some packages are included (node_modules)
+    express
     node-geoip
     lowdb